Let’s make it better.

 Due to practical limitations, there are patients for whom my services are not a great fit.
-If you want 24/7 access to a therapist, are exiting the hospital for self-harm, experience active psychoses, or are legally required to attend therapy, my services will not be appropriate.
+If you need 24/7 access to a therapist, are exiting the hospital for self-harm, actively experience psychosis, need treatment for substance abuse, or are legally required to attend therapy–my services will not be appropriate.
 For the sake of your treatment, please call if you have questions and let’s have an honest conversation regarding your needs.

 What should I expect during our first session?

 This is a common question!
-Therapy is a strange situation–walk into an unfamiliar office, fill out some forms, and discuss topics you may not discuss with anyone else in the world.
+Therapy is a strange situation–walk into an unfamiliar office, fill out some forms, and discuss thoughts and feelings you have never shared with anyone!
 Our first session will be spent forming a working relationship with each other, discussing what brings you into my office, discussing the treatment options, and forming an initial plan.

 What if I don’t feel like it’s a good fit?